MsRioux/CreateClassDog/README.md

   4. getter for name and age
   5. setter for name and age
   6. Brain method to change weight from pounds to kilograms.
+  7. Use "this" notation wherever applicable.
+  8. Create a static variable that counts how many dogs have been created.

  Create a class DogDriver
   1. Create two objects